-Click the icon to open up an “Advanced Settings” dialog, and choose 1920×1080 from Resolution.
+Click to open up an “Advanced Settings” dialog, and choose 1920×1080 from Resolution.
 You can also customize the Quality, Codec, Bit Rate, Frame Rate, etc. for a better output result.

-Click the "OK" button if all settings are finished, and then click to convert 4K video to 1080P for iPhone on Mac.
+Click the "OK" button if all settings are finished, and then click to convert 4K video to 1080P for iPhone.
 The processing speed is far faster than others in the market.
 You will enjoy a brilliant video converting experience.

 The software offers the best preset for iPhone devices- MP4 (container), H.264 (video codec), AAC (audio codec).
 If you desire to convert 4K videos to other types of formats, you can go to “General Video” or “General Audio” to select output formats.
 Check the format supported by iPhone below: